jhbigler/dadjoke/README.md

 # dadjoke
-An incredibly silly Ruby script to grab a dad joke from an API and email it.
+A Ruby script to grab a dad joke from an API and email it.
 I use it to email a dad joke to my work email once a week.

 ## Usage
 ```console